 I used to have a Spotify subscription.
 As a music fan, nothing could be better.
-Within hours of signing up, Spotify learned my proclivities so well that I began to hang around the app’s Discover tab, waiting for recommendations.
-My previous music discovery habits — reading blogs, talking to friends — felt suddenly outmoded.
+Within hours of signing up, Spotify learned my musical proclivities so well that I began to hang out on the app’s Discover tab waiting for recommendations.
+My previous methods of music discovery — reading blogs, talking to friends — felt suddenly outmoded.

-This went on for years, and, lo, it was fine.
-Until it wasn’t.
+This went on for years, and, lo, it seemed fine.

 I’d amassed, or rather, Spotify had amassed, a library of songs without context.
-A sea of formulas — “female-fronted indie band,” “cloud rapper,” “sad baritone” — that I couldn’t care less about, relaxing, as I was, on the deck of a black-and-green yacht, so far removed from the act of fishing for myself.
+A sea of formulas — “female-fronted indie band,” “cloud rapper,” “sad baritone” — that I’d mindlessly favorited.
+Friction had been removed from my music discovery process, and with it, so did any connection I had to the songs in my library.

 Eventually, Apple Music came out.
 Since I had an extensive collection of Max B mixtapes in iTunes that I’d never figured out how to get into Spotify, I switched.